karatelabs/karate/README.md

     ip_header: '123.45.67.89',
   };
   var authString = '';
-  var authToken = karate.get('authToken'); // use the 'karate' helper to do a 'safe' get of a variable if (authToken) { // and if 'authToken' is not null ...
+  var authToken = karate.get('authToken'); // use the 'karate' helper to do a 'safe' get of a 'dynamic' variable if (authToken) { // and if 'authToken' is not null ...
     authString = ',auth_type=MyAuthScheme'
         + ',auth_key=' + authToken.key